 We then spent hours filming pieces to camera, falling off bikes, and eating some great food.

-Two very good meals at Tides Bistro in the main avenue including risotto Nero with squid and scallops and calves liver, not a combination I have cooked, but worked well apart from the raw cabbage sprinkled over.
+Two delicious meals at Tides Bistro in the main avenue, including Risotto Nero with squid and scallops and calves liver, not a combination I have cooked, but worked well apart from the raw cabbage sprinkled over.

 And our final meal at the Aval du Creux hotel, very smart and brand new.
-I ate scallops and black pudding then lobster and herbs finishing with a very light cheesecake.
-Nicely cooked and presented well with charming staff.
+I ate scallops and black pudding, then lobster and herbs, finishing with a very light cheesecake.
+Again, nicely cooked and presented well with charming staff.

 Julie from the tourist board met us as 3 tractors and took all our bags, then off for a quick lunch at The bistro (Julie’s sister) of scallops and Chorizo, very good indeed, impeccable scallops and lovely coffee.